Captain Logan: Early life

 In 1786, when Spemica Lawba was a boy, he was captured in Logan's raid, in which Kentuckians led by Benjamin Logan had marched into the Ohio Country to attack Shawnee towns.
 Logan and other prisoners, including another boy, Peter Cornstalk (Wynepuechsika), were taken as hostages back to Kentucky.
-In August 1787, Shawnee chief Captain Johnny (Kekewepelethy) arranged for the release of the Shawnee hostages, using Daniel Boone as an intermediary.
+In August 1787, Shawnee chief Kekewepelethy arranged for the release of the Shawnee hostages, using Daniel Boone as an intermediary.
 During his captivity, Spemica Lawba leaned to speak some English, and took the name "Logan" after Benjamin Logan, who had apparently befriended the boy.